 Quite the chocolate treat from Arnaud Larher: these are chocomacs.
 They’re not macarons but chocolates in the shape of macarons.
 Now when you see macaron moulds, you understand it’s not to make macarons but chocolate-shaped macarons.

 There’s also a Professional Salon du Chocolat downstairs, including packaging, equipment and all kinds of tricks for the trade.
 This macaron-making machine might be rather bulky for the kitchen, n’est-ce pas?
 It also looks rather complicated but worth it if you need to make macarons in their thousands daily.
 Give me the simple piping bag any day.

 Meanwhile, time to check out the World Chocolate Masters 2011.
 It’s serious business between the top chocolatiers strutting their stuff until something catches my eye in the audience.
 I should really learn to concentrate.

 Imagine this blissful scene: somebody is just sitting with their arms out, holding these miniature macaron beauties.
 Of course, I asked if I could try just one since I LOVE macarons.
 Wouldn’t you do the same on seeing this sight?

 This was a Grand Marnier mini macaron, with a macaron shell on top of the most exquisite chocolate by Spruengli in Switzerland.
 What lovely people!

-It was with his Macalyon that I was inspired with this bitter chocolate macaron for the book, but only dipping it in half.
-Then Christophe Roussel also does it.
-What do you think?
-Personally I prefer seeing a macaron’s feet, rather than hiding it all.
-Although…
+It was with his Macalyon that I was inspired with a chocolate macaron for my first book, Mad About Macarons.
+Except I only dipped it half in dark chocolate.
+Now Christophe Roussel also does it.

-Ah.
 Just as well I’d made more chocolate macarons back home for dessert.
-All this chocolate is making me crave more.
-I wonder why?
+Recipes in my books!
+All this chocolate is making us crave more.
+What about you?